 Petition for a Change of Name

 Marriage and divorce involve a legal process.
 That makes it easy to change your name at the same time.
-But for other situations, you'll need petition a court for an order changing your name.
+But for other situations, you will need to petition a court for an order to change your name.

 Any Wisconsin resident can file a petition to change their name.
-The petition must be filed at your local circuit court, and is a bit of a process.
-Expect to:
+The petition must be filed at your local circuit court and is a bit of a process.

-- Publish notice of your name change petition in a local newspaper, once a week for three weeks, and give proof of publication to the court; and
+- Publish notice of your name change petition in a local newspaper, once a week for three weeks, and give proof of publication to the court

 Get the Forms You Need in Wisconsin